How can you go from novice to expert?

 -The novice relies on his surroundings to find inspiration.

--The expert’s refined consciousness finds wonder within the mundane.
+-The expert’s refined consciousness finds wonder in the mundane.

 Simplicity vs. Complexity